Is $60K a Good Salary for a Single Person in 2026?

 Maximizing a $60K Salary

 It’s possible to get the most out of your $60,000 salary.
 One way to do so is to live within your means.
-That may require settling in an area where the cost of living is low — in other words, where rent is reasonable, and food and other necessary items are more affordable.
+That may require settling in an area where the cost of living is low — in other words, where rent is reasonable and where food and other necessary items are more affordable.

 It could also mean putting off major purchases until you’ve saved up enough to pay for them.
 Online tools like a budget planner app can help you monitor spending and also spot areas where you can cut back.